What happened to the Philippines: The only Christian nation in Asia that’s still deep in corruption, poverty, and increasing loose morals

 Will an EDSA IV work this time?

-Most Filipinos remain religious and conservative, while the rest of the Christians in Europe and the USA are declining in numbers, with no signs of recovery.
+Millions of Filipinos remain religious and conservative, while the rest of the Christians in Europe and the USA are declining in numbers—with no signs of recovery.

 Despite conservative tradition, values continue to disintegrate, as evident in what we see on national television and social media.
-Biblical morals deteriorate as religious leaders get distracted by what matters most.
+Biblical morals deteriorate as religious leaders get distracted by the schemes of the enemy.

 Let’s face it—God is judging the nation